 - suppresses viral activity

-- increases the individual’s immunity and chance of a longer lifespan
+- increases the person’s immunity and life span

-- reduces the chances of passing on the virus
+- reduces the chance of the virus transmitting

-- Reducing stress: Stress weakens the immune system and increases the risk of developing other illnesses and opportunistic infections.
+- Reducing stress: Stress weakens the immune system.
+It increases the risk of developing other illnesses and opportunistic infections.

-- Using condoms during intercourse: Condoms reduce the risk of transmitting HIV to others.
-They also safeguard those with HIV against other sexually transmitted infections that will further weaken immunity.
+- Using condoms during sexual intercourse: Condoms protect people with HIV from other sexually transmitted infections that can further weaken their immune system.

-- Exercising regularly: A regular exercise plan brings many benefits to those living with HIV, including a lower risk of heart disease, increased energy, improved circulation and lung capacity, better sleep, and less stress.
+- Exercising regularly: Regular physical activity brings many benefits, including a lower risk of heart disease, increased energy, improved circulation and lung capacity, better sleep, and less stress.

-- Eating a healthful diet: Maintaining a balanced diet with a low alcohol intake will help to boost the immune system and ward off infections.
-Nutritious food can help the treatment to work properly.
+- Eating a balanced diet: Maintaining a nutritious, balanced diet with a low alcohol intake helps boost the immune system and ward off infections.
+Nutritious food can also help HIV treatment work properly.